MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-devtest-to-iaas.md

 3. Install the [Azure Windows agent](/azure/virtual-machines/extensions/agent-windows) and the [Azure Linux agent](/azure/virtual-machines/extensions/agent-linux).

-For Windows, there shouldn't be Windows updates pending on the VM when you're triggering a migration.
-If there are, the admins aren't able to sign in to the VM until the updates finish.
+For Windows, there shouldn't be Windows updates pending on the VM when you trigger a migration.
+If there are, the admins can't sign in to the VM until the updates finish.
 After the migration, the admins can check **Boot diagnostics** to view a screenshot of the VM.
-If this doesn't work, they should verify that the VM is running and review [troubleshooting tips](https://social.technet.microsoft.com/wiki/contents/articles/31666.troubleshooting-remote-desktop-connection-after-failover-using-asr.aspx).
+If it's not visible, they can verify that the VM is running and review [troubleshooting tips](https://social.technet.microsoft.com/wiki/contents/articles/31666.troubleshooting-remote-desktop-connection-after-failover-using-asr.aspx).

 For more information, see [prepare VMs for migration](/azure/migrate/prepare-for-migration).